 Equal Access For All

 I am proud to provide LGBTQ2S friendly services in my practice.
 I have previously spoken as a panelist at the very popular Queer & Trans Family Planning Weekend Intensive (QTFP-WI) at Sherbourne Health Centre in Toronto.
 You can also find my services listed on the Rainbow Health Ontario.
 No matter what your personal situation, I are happy to discuss your reproductive options together and find the best solution for you.

 When Do I Need to Start?

-My treatment approach focuses on holistic nutrition, environmental detoxification, tailored acupuncture treatments, evidence-based supplements and botanical medicine.
+My treatment approach focuses on personalized nutrition, environmental detoxification, tailored acupuncture treatments, and evidence-based supplements.
 I always recommend both partners, or anyone involved in the process, be part of the treatment plan.
 Ready to get a head start?
 Download my Fertility Friendly Eating Guide for delicious sample recipes and simple tips you can start incorporating into your daily routine now.

 What does the program look like?

 First Visit (90 minutes)

 Our first appointment focuses on a full patient history and intake, getting to know you and your fertility goals.
 This will be our longest appointment together where we will: review recent blood work, perform relevant physical exams, and order additional blood work and lab testing if necessary.
 Together we will set treatment expectations and outcomes for future visits.
 A personalized diet, lifestyle and supplement program will be prescribed.
 Stress reduction techniques and support tools will be provided based on individual needs.
 You might also be sent home with a diet dietary and healthy home checklist to further evaluate the health of your daily environment.
 If time allows, acupuncture will be performed.

 Second Appointment (30 Minutes)